-In deciding custody, in accordance with the laws of Virginia, the court shall give consideration to the best interests of the child.
-The court shall assure minor children of frequent contact with both parents, when appropriate, and encourage parents to share in the responsibilities of raising their children.
+In deciding custody, in accordance with the laws of VA, the court shall give consideration to the best interests of the child.
+The court shall assure minor children of frequent contact with both parents, when appropriate, and encourage parents to share in the responsibilities of raising their minors.

 In determining the best interests of a child for purposes of deciding custody or visitation arrangements, the judge shall consider the following factors:

 - The age, physical and mental state of the child;